 Honestly, it’s a great but uncomfortable question.

 Let’s be real, the numbers aren’t favorable.
-If you look at the current state of the church when it comes to the issues of porn, it’s clear that there are not many people experiencing “freedom” in this area of their life.
+If you look at the current state of the church when it comes to the issue of porn, it’s clear that not many people are experiencing “freedom” in this area of their life.

 In fact a Barna study revealed the following: